JasnaMRB/scss-intro/README.md

         }
     }

-Watch sass process this automatically into a valid CSS file!
+If running `sass --watch`, watch sass process this automatically into a valid CSS file!

+If building from Sublime Text, press Ctrl/Cmd + B!